A cross between two popular canines, the Akita and the Pit Bull, the Akita Pit is a loyal, people-pleasing dog.

 The Akita Pit is a people dog.
 If not given enough attention or exercise, the dog will act out in frustration.

 Letting it get bored is one of the worst things you can do for the personal development of the Akita Pit.
-In addition to that, the destructive behaviour of the dog will only manifest when it is inactive as a result of a lack of interesting activities.
+In addition to that, the destructive behavior of the dog will only manifest when it is inactive as a result of a lack of interesting activities.

 Physical Traits of the Akita Pit